-The HW design space is characterized by the tiling block size of (EP, VP) and the number of processing elements (NPEs) after combining the configurations discussed previously.
+The hardware design space is characterized by the tiling block size of (EP,VP) and the number of processing elements (NPE) after combining the configurations discussed previously.
 The effective performance varies with the tile size and the number of PEs.
 To figure out the optimal parameters of the system configuration for our in-depth analysis, we develop a cycle-accurate simulator to conduct the design space exploration.
 A greedy algorithm is proposed to explore design space.
-It starts with EP = 1 while the VP is given according to the system constraints, as shown in the following equation:
+It starts with EP=1 while the VP is given according to the system constraints shown in equations (1).

-$$VP \le 4 \times Lh$$ and $VP \le \frac{NPE}{EP}$.
-(1)
+$$VP \le 4 \times Lh$$ and $VP \le \frac{NPE}{EP}$ (1)

-Practically, EP and VP should be as large as possible because this would maximize the potential parallelism and the system throughput.
-However, when EP increases, the number of cycles needed for processing the input vector (Lx) decreases so that the system may not have sufficient cycles to completely hide the processing of the hidden vector as discussed in Section III-C. In this exploration, the VP is set as large as possible, which is min $(4 \times Lh, (NPE/EP))$.
-Fig. 5 illustrates the exploration results for different sizes of LSTM models with Lh from 256 to 2048 with different colors and point shapes, using our HW design when the NPE is 4096, 16384, or 65536.
+Practically EP and VP should be as large as possible because this would maximize the potential parallelism and the system throughput.
+However, when EP increases, the number of cycles needed for processing the input vector (Lx) decreases so that the system may not have sufficient cycles to completely hide the processing of the hidden vector as discussed in Section III-C. In this exploration, the VP is set as large as possible, which is $min(4 \times Lh, \frac{NPE}{EP})$ .
+Fig. 5 illustrates the exploration results for different sizes of LSTM models with Lh from 256 to 2048 with different colors and point shapes, using our hardware design when the NPE is 4096, 16384 or 65536.
 Fig. 6 shows the feasible sets of (EP, VP) when NPE is 65536.
 The number of processing cycles determines the throughput of the system and the lower it is, the better the overall performance will be.
-As shown in Fig. 5, when EP is small, the number of processing cycles is high because the VP is constrained by (1) so that the number of effective PEs is less than NPE, which leads to severe underutilization.
+As shown in Fig. 5, when EP is small, the number of processing cycles is high because the VPis constrained by Equation (1) so that the number of effective PEs is less than NPE, which leads to severe underutilization.

+Fig. 7.
+The overview of the system

 For instance, VP should be no larger than $4 \times Lh$ which is 1024 when targeting the LSTMs with the size of Lh being 256, illustrated by the blue line in Fig. 6.
 When EP increases, the number of processing cycles decreases until EP reaches these sweet spots.
 When EP is larger than the ones in sweet spots, processing cycles increase gradually.
-Note that EP = 1 is not shown in Fig. 5 (left) as its value is too large and it will make the sweet spot too small to be shown.
+Please note EP=1 is not shown in Fig. 5(left) as its value is too large and it will make the sweet spot too small to be shown.

-From our design space exploration result, the optimal configuration has an EP value between 4 and 16 when NPE = 16 382, and between 16 and 64 when NPE = 65 536.
+From our design space exploration result, the optimal configuration has an EP value between 4 and 16 when NPE =16, 382, and between 16 and 64 when NPE = 65,536.
 In these sweet spots, high parallelism can be achieved, which results in high system throughput.
 Note that for a given vector size, better performance and utilization can be obtained by adapting the (EP, VP) design parameters.
 As shown in Fig. 5 (left), the LSTM workload of 512 has lower latency with (EP, VP) of (32, 2048) than that of (16, 4096) as shown by the red line, while the workload of 1024 has lower latency with (16, 4096) than (32, 2048) as shown by the gray line.
-Different choices
+Different choices of EP and VP impact the hardware utilization and performance of the architecture when running RNN models of different sizes.
+There is a trade-off between performance and design complexity with extra hardware resources for supporting various values of (EP, VP).
+More details about this trade-off is given in the following section.